Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/delAHostMap_en.md

 ##EXAMPLES##

-* Delete a host name to ip address mapping in the host file
+* Delete a hostname to ip address mapping in the host file

 ```lang-javascript
 > System.delAHostMap( "hostname" )